SoMuchToGrok/email-sieves/README.md

 ## Testing

 - [Web app for testing sieves](https://www.fastmail.com/cgi-bin/sievetest.pl)
-  - NOTE - ensure NO personaly identifiable information is pasted into this tool
+  - NOTE - ensure NO personaly identifiable information is pasted into this tool.
-  - Pro Tip - this tool is not aware of the "vnd.proton.expire" dependency.
-Remove it when testing with this tool.
+  - Pro Tip - this app is not aware of the "vnd.proton.expire" package.
+Remove it when testing with this app.
-- When adding the sieve to ProtonMail, basic linting is performed server-side
+- When adding the sieve to ProtonMail, basic linting is performed server-side.

 ## Deployment